zingnkwa/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-This assignment is for shell
+This repository is for shell basics Tasks